claireeng/ANL312/README.md

 &nbsp;

 ### 2. Data Collection
-Posts were crawled from Reddit under the subreddit, r/Singapore based on the search term “endemic”.
-Scrapped on October 27, 2021, the study collected a total of 12,852 comments from May 28, 2021 to October 23, 2021 using Python, through the Reddit API.
+- Posts were crawled from Reddit under the subreddit, r/Singapore based on the search term “endemic”.
+- Scrapped on October 27, 2021
+- Collected a total of 12,852 comments from May 28, 2021 to October 23, 2021 using Python, through the Reddit API.

 #### Description of Dataset

-The dataset has a total of 12,852 rows and 4 columns.
+The dataset has a total of **12,852 rows and 4 columns**.
 The four columns represent:

 - ***title***:  Headline of the topic that a user post
 - ***body***: Elaboration on the headline